2016 Application Information: Mentored Research and Career Development (KL2) Program

 - Please note that NIH rules preclude individuals funded by the KL2 program from receiving additional federal funds for the portion of effort not covered by the KL2 program.

-Recruitment and application processes will be coordinated through the IIMS Research Education, Training, and Career Development Program Office:
+Recruitment and application processes will be coordinated through the IIMS Office of Research, Education, and Mentoring (OREM) Program and the Older American Independence Center (OAIC):

-APPLICATION TIMELINE: Applications for upcoming KL2 Scholar positions are due on December 7, 2015.
-Application reviews and interviews will be completed by early March 2015, and awards will be issued on May 1, 2016 or as funding becomes available.
+APPLICATION TIMELINE: Applications for upcoming KL2/RL5 Scholar positions are due on November 21, 2016.
+Application reviews and interviews will be completed by early March 2017, and awards will be issued on May 1, 2017 or as funding becomes available.

-2015 Informational Meetings: Dr. Cavazos and Dr. Dougherty will be available to answer your questions.
+2016 Informational Meetings: Directors and Program Coordinators will be in attendance to answer questions.

 - 426A School of Health Professions Dean's Conference Room